c-williams89/dungeon_dudes/balance_changes.md

 * Hit Point growth for both Ogre types has been lowered (initial `hit_points` unchanged)
 * Hit Point growth for Banshees has been lowered (initial `hit_points` unchanged)

+## Accessory Power

+* Accessory Relative Attack/Defense power bonuses have been increased across the board.
+  * This is a change in the manual for all classes
+  * This is a code base change for the `Fighter` class